irafaelmarinc/irafaelmarinc/README.md

-- 👋 Hi, I’m @irafaelmarinc
+- 👋 Hi, I’m @rmarincob
 - 📫 How to reach me https://linkedin.com/in/irafaelmarinc/

 <!---